georgebyte/georgebyte.com/_drafts/angular-state-management-with-observable-store-services.md

 </ul>
 {% endhighlight %}

-As a nice bonus, subscriptions to state updates via `async` pipes are automatically cleaned up by the framework upon destroying the component.
+These subscriptions to state updates via `async` pipes are automatically cleaned up by the framework upon destroying the component.

 ## Unit testing the store